 - Tofu usually comes in 14-16 oz. blocks packaged in a tub filled with water.
 Using a knife, cut an opening in the plastic covering along one side of the tub and discard the water.

 - Completely remove the plastic cover.
 Cut the tofu block into thirds so that you end up with three pieces.
 Place one of the pieces into a medium size (6-8”) microwave-safe bowl.
-Put the remaining tofu into a storage container, cover with filtered or spring water, and place in a refrigerator.
-To keep the tofu fresh, change the water every day or as you use it — like I do.
+Put the remaining tofu into a storage container, cover it with filtered or spring water, and place it in a refrigerator.
+To keep the tofu fresh, change the water every day or as you use it — as I do.

 - Dice the tofu block by slicing it into 3-4 strips across the top.
 Turn it on its side and do the same.
 Then slice it in the other direction across the strips so that you end up with a bunch of 1/2” – 1/4” cubes.